pay360/mobilesdk-ios/README.md

 # Register

 You can sign up for a [PayPoint Explorer](https://developer.paypoint.com/payments/explore/#/register).
 This will give you access to a number of PayPoint products including the Mobile SDK in our MITE environment.

 MITE - Merchant Integration Test Environment - is a dedicated environment for merchants to explore our products and build their integration before go-live.

 We'll send you an Installation ID for Cashier API once you have signed up which can be used with the Mobile SDK.

 Payments made through the Mobile SDK can be tracked in our MITE [Portal](https://portal.mite.paypoint.net:3443/portal-client/#/en_gb/log_in)

-# Testing your application in the MITE environment
+# Testing your application against MITE

 In order to make payments in MITE your server must obtain a client access token.
 The client access token will be used by your app to submit payments.
 Instructions for doing this are available here:
 TBD: {TODO: placeholder for server-side authoriseClient call}
-For convenience we provide a mock REST api which supplies these tokens for your MITE installations which can be used for prototyping your app:
+For convenience we provide a mock REST api which supplies these tokens for your MITE installations which can be used for prototyping your app.

-For convenience we provide a mock REST api which supplies these tokens for your test installations which can be used for prototyping your app in our MITE environment:

 ## Mock Authorise Client Call